Arthurdw/oodf/README.md

 ## Ideas?

-Feel free to create a issue/discussion with your suggestion!
+Feel free to create an issue/discussion with your suggestion!